Ellen Walker, Founder (Geneva)

 Jane McKenzie, Board member, Geneva

-Alexandra Schafhauser, Advocacy Team Leader
+Alexandra Schafhauser, Board Member and Advocacy Team Leader

 Alexandra Schafhauser has more than ten years of experience from working in the European Parliament in Brussel as a Political Advisor.
 She has a strong interest in human rights, and in particular in women’s rights, and has participated in the work on Women’s Rights in the European Parliament during her career.